brianteeman/pagemagic/README.md

 Your changes are applied in an additive manner, so you can apply multiple changes to the same page.
 You can also disable/enable any single change, or delete all changes.

+## Privacy

+See our [Privacy Policy](PRIVACY.md) for information about how Page Magic handles your data.

 ## License

 BSD-3-Clause